 Does Proton VPN Keep Logs?
 No

 Proton VPN doesn’t store any sensitive information and only retains the data you willingly provide.
-This includes your user name, email, payment details, and support tickets.
-You can use a dedicated email for sign-up and opt for cryptocurrency or cash for anonymous payments.
+This includes your username, email, payment details, and support tickets.
+You can use a dedicated email to sign up and opt for cryptocurrency or cash for anonymous payments.

 The VPN records a timestamp of login attempts (overwritten with each successful login) and temporary server IP logs to protect against threats like password-guessing attacks and spamming.
 If you enable the advanced security program (Proton Sentinel), Proton will also store your IP address until you opt out.